 5. The right attitude

 In this girl’s humble opinion, a good attitude is the most important test-day accessory!
 As someone with mild test anxiety, I spent all of high school panicking over my tests and placing way too much weight on my performance.
 It’s hard to get over anxiety, but it’s important to try to stay as positive as possible.
 Remember that you are going to try your hardest, and that is all you can do!
 If you have studied, odds are you will do well, and even a mediocre score is not the end of the world.
 You aren’t defined by your final exam percentage, and you aren’t a better or a worse person depending on your test performance.
 If you keep up with studying and put your all into the test, you should be proud of yourself!

 Let’s chat: how do you prepare for a test?
-Let me know in the comments!
+Let us know on Twitter @CollegeXpress!